Efthymios-Stathakis/Image-Deduplicator/README.md

 ## How to run

 ### Choose configuration
-- The configuration for executing the deduplicator module is read from a json file, namely **json.config**.
+- The configuration for executing the deduplicator module is read from a json file, namely **config.json**.
 There we can choose the deduplicator method and which images to check for duplicates.
 - The "*method*" key corresponds to the method used for detecting duplicates.
   * *Hash* uses distance between image hashes
   * *Hist* uses correlation between image histograms